CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block NET.2.1 WLAN operation.md

 * wired distribution systems (all access points are cabled among each other and with the further infrastructure)
 * Wireless Distribution Systems (direct cabling between the access points is not necessary) If high availability requirements are to be met, no wireless distribution system should be set up.
 In a wireless distribution system, repeaters must communicate with both the wireless clients and the access point.
 This reduces the transmission rate by half.
-This drastic reduction in the transmission rate can only be avoided by having clients and repeaters communicate with each other on a different frequency than repeaters and access points / wireless routers.
+This drastic reduction in the transmission rate can only be avoided by having clients and repeaters communicate with each other on a different frequency than repeaters and access points / WLAN routers.
 Theoretically, a wireless distribution system with up to 254 repeaters can be operated in a network if the repeaters are not connected in series, but in the star, in order to avoid signal overlaps.

 Before building a wired distribution system, decide whether to build a standalone physical switch infrastructure for the WLANs, a virtualized switch infrastructure or, alternatively, logical segmentation through Virtual Local Area Networks (VLANs).
-In particular, safety aspects must be considered.
+In particular, safety aspects must be taken into account.

 #### NET.2.1.M8 Behavioral rules for WLAN security incidents